SPCUNY Faculty Fellows Application and FAQ

 What will be required of SPCUNY Faculty Fellows?

-Faculty will propose and implement a public project at the intersection of art and social justice, to be carried out and presented publicly in the 2023-2024 academic year.
-The 10 selected faculty will meet with the larger SPCUNY cohort (which includes CUNY MFA students) once or twice per semester, and should expect to share their work once with the cohort and at least once for the public during the academic year.
+Faculty will propose and implement a creative/collaborative project at the intersection of art and social justice, to be carried out and presented publicly in the 2024-2025 academic year.
+The faculty fellows will meet with the larger SPCUNY cohort (which includes CUNY graduate students) twice per semester for project feedback, networking, and conversations related to socially engaged art, and will participate in a Social Practice CUNY Faculty/Student Buddy System in which they are paired with a graduate student from the cohort for peer feedback and mutual support.
+All cohort members should plan to share their work at least once with the public during the academic year; application proposals should reflect this.

 Who is eligible?